-The MCCTR's Professional Development Core provides extensive training and resources to foster the growth of Mississippi's next generation of obesity investigators and to increase their number, diversity, and success.
-The Professional Development Core oversees five programs: the Investigator Development Program, Mentor Academy, Community Engaged Research Institute, Community Engaged Research Working Group, and a Seminar Series.
-These programs aim to create a rich intellectual environment, promote investigator interactions, and provide targeted research investments to increase research collaboration among CCTR investigators from diverse backgrounds and academic disciplines, and to foster the development of young, obesity-focused investigators with sustained, independent extramural funding.
+The MCCTR's Professional Development Core provides extensive training and resources to foster the growth of Mississippi's next generation of clinical and translational researchers and to increase their number, diversity, and success.
+The Professional Development Core oversees three programs: the Clinical and Translational Research Scholars Program, Mentoring Academy, and Seminar Series.
+These programs aim to create a rich intellectual environment, promote investigator interactions, and provide targeted research investments to increase research collaboration among MCCTR investigators from diverse backgrounds and academic disciplines and to foster the development of young investigators with sustained, independent extramural funding.

-John E. Hall, PhD, Professional Development Core Co-Leader
+John E. Hall, PhD, Clinical and Translational Research Scholars Core Leader

 Dr. Hall is the Arthur C. Guyton Professor and Chair of the Department of Physiology and Biophysics at UMMC and the Director of the Mississippi Center for Obesity Research.

 Javed Butler, MBBS, MPH, MBA, Clinical and Translational Research Scholars Co-Core Leader

 Dr. Butler is the Patrick H. Lehan Chair of Medicine and Professor in the Department of Medicine at UMMC.